The Best Way To Get To The Pyramids Of Teotihuacan

 Our month in Mexico City went by way too fast.
 We had a long list of things to do and visiting the Pyramids of Teotihuacan was definitely something we were looking forward to doing.
 As with most day trips, Wes and I opted out of a tour and did a bit of research beforehand to save some money.
 Now we're sharing our experience so that you'll know the best way to get to the pyramids of Teotihuacan and can enjoy a fun (and affordable) day trip from Mexico City.

 For a glimpse of our full day, take a look at our video of our visit to the pyramids of Teotihuacan (linked below this post) and you'll get an idea of how BUSY it was on the day we went.
 We were in Mexico City during the Easter holidays so the crowds were pretty much unavoidable but arriving early to the site definitely helped.
 And that's our number 1 tip: arrive early!

-Secondly, once you know how to get to the pyramids of Teotihuacan, the day is very easy and stress free.
-If you're travelling on a budget, it's definitely affordable and you can avoid high tour prices with just a bit of research (like reading the rest of this post!).
+Once you know how to get to the pyramids of Teotihuacan, the day is very easy and stress free.
+If you're travelling on a budget, it's definitely affordable and you can avoid tour prices with just a bit of research (like reading the rest of this post!).
 For those who prefer a guide, it's also possible to book tours to Teotihuacan with your own private archaeologist at a very reasonable price.

 How to get to the Pyramids of Teotihuacan

 It was relatively easy to get to the pyramids without a tour and, because Teotihuacan is only about 50 kms away from Mexico City centre, a visit to the site makes for a great day trip.
 Buses leave several times a day from the northern bus terminal in Mexico City.
 It is called Terminal Central del Norte and is right outside the metro station Autobuses del Norte on line 5.